Booker T. Washington: Topics in Chronicling America

 Booker T. Washington worked for the advancement of the Black community during the early 20th century.
 This guide provides access to material related to “Booker T. Washington” in the Chronicling America digital collection of historic newspapers.

 Booker T. Washington (1856-1915) was one of the leading African American voices of his time.
-He was a writer, editor, orator, and civil rights activist who worked for the advancement of the black community.
+He was a writer, editor, orator, and civil rights activist who worked for the advancement of the Black community.
+The Tuskegee Institute was founded by Booker T. Washington in 1881.
 His most famous speech was the "Atlanta Compromise."
 In 1901, his autobiography, Up From Slavery became a bestseller.
-Later, he founded the Tuskegee Institute.
 Read more about it!